MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 > - `Invoke-RestMethod`
 > - `Invoke-WebRequest`

-## Execution policy on Windows Server Core and Window Nano Server
+## Execution policy on Windows Server Core and Windows Nano Server

 When PowerShell 6 is run on Windows Server Core or Windows Nano Server under certain conditions, execution policies can fail with the following error: